Tips for Removing Rusted and Seized Nuts and Bolts

 5. Nut Splitter or Bolt Extractor

 For severely rusted or seized nuts and bolts that cannot be removed using conventional methods, a nut splitter or bolt extractor may be necessary.
 A nut splitter is designed to cut through the nut, allowing for its removal without damaging the surrounding components.
 A bolt extractor, on the other hand, is used when the head of a bolt is stripped or broken off.
 It works by gripping onto the bolt's shaft and providing leverage to rotate it out.
-These specialized tools should be used with caution and following the manufacturer's instructions.
+These specialized tools should be used with caution and according to the manufacturer's instructions.

 Reading more:

-- How to Choose the Right Nut for Electrical and Electronic Equipment
+- How to Choose the Right Nut for Anchoring Bolts in Concrete

 6. Patience and Persistence